 9. Install Your Car Seat

-Installing your car seat is an important step to preparing for a newborn.
+Installing your car seat is an important step in preparing for a newborn.
 Follow the manufacturer’s instructions carefully.
 And check your area for a car seat clinic where you can have an expert check your installation to make sure it is correctly done.
 Car seat safety is so important to protect your new baby.

 10. Pack Your Hospital Bag